juji-io/datalevin/doc/search.md

 ### Searching

-Scoring and ranking of documents implement the standard tf-idf and vector space model [2].
+Scoring and ranking of documents implements the standard tf-idf and vector space model [2].
 The weighting scheme is `lnu.ltc`, i.e. the document vector has log-weighted term frequency, no idf, and pivoted unique normalization, while the query vector uses log-weighted term frequency, idf weighting, and cosine normalization.

-The search algorithm implements an original algorithm with inspiration from [3].
+The search algorithm implements an original algorithm inspired by [3].
 Compared with standard algorithm [2], our algorithm prunes documents that are unlikely to be relevant due to missing query terms.
 Not only being more efficient, this pruning algorithm also addresses an often felt user frustration with the standard
-algorithm: a document containing all query terms may be ranked lower than a document containing only partial query terms.
+algorithm: a document containing all query terms may be ranked much lower than a document containing only partial query terms.
 In our algorithm, the documents containing more complete query terms are considered first.
 In a top-K situation with a small K, those documents with very poor query term coverage may not even